Gerry Gdowski

 Gerry Gdowski (born August 9, 1967) is an American former college football quarterback for the University of Nebraska–Lincoln, and later a college football coach.

 A relative unknown from a national perspective coming into the 1989 season, Gdowski put together a seasons that earned him numerous accolades.
 His performance running the Cornhusker offense led to multiple awards, including being named the Big Eight football conference Co-Offensive Player of the Year.
 Gdowski broke or tied 11 school records at Nebraska.
 His NCAA passer rating was 177.3 points, a school record, and was better than the Jim McMahon’s 1980 NCAA record of 176.9 at that time, except that Gdowski averaged 12.4 attempts per game and the NCAA minimum was 15.

-Early years
+Early life

 Gdowski was born in Kearney, Nebraska on August 6, 1967.
 He later attended high school at Fremont Senior High in Fremont, Nebraska, and was selected as the 1985 Nebraska high school athlete of the year.
 He earned an all-state selection for football twice, and also in basketball his senior year.
 He also won 8 gold medals in 3 state track meets.
 He was also an honors student, earning the valedictorian of his senior class.